thinkshout/thinkshout/_case_studies/uchi.md

   - section-title:
     section-description: |
-      The University of Chicago Garaham School website launched on time with a brand new look and admin interface.
+      The University of Chicago Graham School website launched on time with a brand new look and admin interface.
 Content is easier to update and access, and above all, it's more engaging.

 cs-cta-text: Launch Site
 cs-cta-url: https://grahamschool.uchicago.edu